apache/cloudstack-documentation/source/upgrading/upgrade/upgrade-4.17.rst

 ----------------------------

 #.
 Check any customisations and integrations
 #.
-Upload the |sysvm64-version| System VM template if not already using it.
+Upload the |sysvm64-version| System VM Template if not already using it.
 #.
 Stop all running management servers
 #.
 Backup CloudStack database (MySQL)
 #.
 Upgrade 1st CloudStack management server